quicwg/base-drafts/draft-ietf-quic-transport.md

 for resumption and 0-RTT, which is carried in a NewSessionTicket message.

-### Address Validation Token Integrity
+### Address Validation Token Integrity {#token-integrity}

+An address validation token MUST be difficult to guess.
+Including a large enough random value in the token would be sufficient, but this depends on the server remembering the value it sends to clients.

 A token-based scheme allows the server to offload any state associated with validation to the client.
-For this design to work, the token MUST be covered by integrity protection.
+For this design to work, the token MUST be covered by integrity protection against modification or falsification by clients.
 Without integrity protection, malicious clients could generate or guess values for tokens that would be accepted by the server.
+Only the server requires access to the integrity protection key for tokens.

 In TLS the address validation token is often bundled with the information that TLS requires, such as the resumption secret.
 In this case, adding integrity